 So what types of information should be shared?
 Consider the following examples:

-- Marketing creates content specific to different stages in the buying process or for particular sales scenarios.
-Marketing should ensure sales is aware of this information and knows how to use the right content at the right time for engaging in value-add conversations with prospects.
+Marketing creates content specific to different stages in the buying process or for particular sales scenarios.
+Marketing should ensure sales teams are aware of this information and know how to use the right content at the right time for engaging in value-add conversations with prospects.

-These types of information offer a more holistic view of the customer experience, which is beneficial to both sales and marketing.
+These types of information offer a more in-depth view of the customer experience, which is beneficial to both sales and marketing teams.

-Marketing and sales communication is critical to selling effectively in today’s ever-changing marketplace.
-These tips will help your organization overcome the communication problem and improve departmental alignment, ultimately driving bottom-line results.
+This synergy ultimately leads to a more efficient and effective sales and marketing alignment, boosting business growth and customer satisfaction.
+These tips will help your organization overcome the communication problem and improve departmental alignment, driving bottom-line results.